Last update: February 01, 2024

 Categories of Data Subject:

-In addition to adhering to the obligations specified in the GTOS, this Data Processing Agreement and the Regulation (EU) 2016/679 General Data Protection Regulation (GDPR) or any other applicable regulation the Controller must also fulfill the following obligations in performance of the following tasks:
+In addition to adhering to the obligations specified in the GTOS, this DPA and the Regulation (EU) 2016/679 General Data Protection Regulation (GDPR) or any other applicable regulation the Controller must also fulfill the following obligations in performance of the following tasks:

 A. Supply the Processor with the data referred to in this document and provide the necessary instructions for the processing of such data.